solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

         y;
     ```

-4. In 16+, you will see a `Finalize GroupAggregate`:
+4. In 16+, notice the use of a `Finalize GroupAggregate`:

     ![Results from the query are displayed.](media/02_03_query_03.png)

-5. In pre-16 instances, you would see a `HashAggregate` (feel free to test on the PG14 instance):
+5. In pre-16 instances, a `HashAggregate` would display (feel free to test on the PG14 instance):

     ![Results from the query are displayed.](media/02_03_query_02.png)